 - Once you've found an item you want to borrow, you will need its call number.
 A call number is the item's "address" on the shelf.
-You will need it to find your material once you come to the library.
+You will need it to find your material when you come to the library.

 - Once you have identified the call number and library location (the item you want might not be at Tisch, so double check where it's located), come to the library to find it.
 Use our library floorplans to find out exactly where your material is located within the library.
 We can also deliver items between campuses, if the material you want is too far away.

 - After you've retrieved the item, bring it to the front desk at the library along with your Tufts ID.
-This is where we will "check out" the book under your name, and you'll be able to keep it for a specified period of time.
+This is where we will "check out" the book under your name and you'll be able to keep it for a specified period of time.
 Learn more about borrowing at Tisch, Music and SMFA libraries.

 Course reserves and textbooks

-You can find course materials and textbooks at the front desk of Tisch, Music, and SMFA libraries.
+You can find course materials and textbooks at the front desk of the Tisch, Music, and SMFA libraries.
 We loan them out for a shorter period of time than other books to ensure that everyone has a chance to use them.
 Just let the staff member at the desk know the class and the name of the book or other material you're looking for.

 Studying in the library

-Use our floorplans, to find out where the nearest elevators, restrooms (including gender neutral restrooms), water fountains, and books are.
+Use our floorplans to find out where the nearest elevators, restrooms (including gender-neutral restrooms), water fountains, and books are.

-Staff at Tisch, Music and SMFA libraries are here to support and assist you as you conduct research and complete your coursework at Tufts.
+Staff at the Tisch, Music and SMFA libraries are here to support and assist you as you conduct research and complete your coursework at Tufts.
 We can't overstate this enough: we are here to help you, so please reach out if you have any questions!
 Our staff members have expertise in a variety of areas, including: finding information and data, organizing your research materials, sharing your research and scholarship, creating multimedia projects, and more!
 See our list of helpful resources for getting started with your research.

-If you're not sure who to ask, use our chat or email service and we will make sure to direct your question to the right place, if we can't answer it on the spot.
+If you're not sure who to ask, use our chat or email service and we will make sure to direct your question to the right place if we can't answer it on the spot.